yssl/VIntSearch/README.md

 # VIntSearch

 VIntSearch is a vim plugin providing an integrated interface across various types of searches.
-It currently supports symbol search (by ctags) and text search (by grep).
+It currently supports symbol search (by ctags), text search (by grep), and file search (by find).
 Search results are given in the quickfix window and a user can conviniently move to previous or next search results via the integrated search stack.
 VIntSearch means Vim Integrated Search.